agne-jan/agne-jan/README.md

-👋 Hi, I’m Agne, a business student with interest in computer science.
+👋 Hi, I’m Agne, a business analyst/business intelligence engineer with interest in data and computer sciences.
 I am not a developer and the projects here are not meant to be an example of perfect coding.
 They show my journey in learning how to code.